EDUCATION

 “Manuka honey in cream form can be applied to either dry or damp skin.
 Although we find it's best on slightly damp skin as a little bit will go a much longer way and you won't need to replenish your cream as frequently.”

-Doing this at home can be a therapeutic part of the process of treating eczema, especially for kids who squirm when it comes to eczema creams.
+Doing this at home can be a therapeutic part of the process of treating eczema.

 Ingredients